5 Reasons Why You Should Ban Shoes in the House

 This one’s a given.
 Before I read the study, I figured instituting a no-shoes policy would grant us more freedom from brooms, mops and vacuums-and it does.
 Less dirt mean less cleaning from the get-go.
 For a new-ish mom like me, that’s a huge relief.
 My son spends a lot of time on the floor—playing, changing clothes and, yes, searching for snacks that he sometimes manages to eat before we catch him.

 Reason 4: Shoes can wreck your floors.

 Have you ever seen what over-worn stilettos can do to hardwood?
 The nails protruding from the heels leave an imprint with every step.
 Same goes for rugs: Nail heads or anything that’s gotten stuck to the sole of a shoe can create snags or stains.
-Here’s how to remove gum and other stains from a carpet.
+Here’s how to remove gum from a carpet (and other stuff, too).